MJoergen/qnice_cpu/README.md

 * `MW`  : Write to memory
 * `RW`  : Write to register

+For `MOVE`-like instructions (that writes to but does not read from destination):
 ```
                | MRS | MRD |  MW |  RW |
                +-----+-----+-----+-----+